paperbenni/paperbenni.github.io/content/posts/nvim_latex.md

 showToc: true
 ---

-# markdown and latex snippets
+# Markdown and LaTeX snippets

-Latex in markdown is in a surprisingly early state of development, and not a lot of well maintained plugins are out there.
+LaTeX in Markdown is in a surprisingly early state of development, and not a lot of well-maintained plugins are out there.

 TOPIC list

-state of vs code for this
+state of VS Code for this

-obsidian latex suite
+Obsidian LaTeX Suite
 - malfunctioning snippets?
 - What snippet engine is this?
 - Very good default snippets
-- snippet expansion while within a latex command is bad
+- snippet expansion while within a LaTeX command is bad